-To infer high-level, fine-grained information from contentagnostic network traffic data, most FGTA approaches employ more complicated pipelines to mine hidden knowledge.
+To infer high-level, fine-grained information from contentagnostic network traffic data, many FGTA approaches tend to employ more complicated pipelines to mine hidden and hardto-dig knowledge.
+These complicated pipelines are not widely seen in traditional TA approaches due to the simplicity of the target traffic pattern and added computational complexity.
 Figure 6 illustrates such an example.
-Many application usage inference approaches apply similar pipelines [23], [62], [63] because they need to extract features and classify traffic for multiple times at different phases to derive detailed user behavior information of specific applications.
-The sample pipeline include two different classification steps, with one for narrowing down the analysis scope and the other for generating fine-grained classification.
-More importantly, this pipeline reassemble traffic flows into sessions (some papers may call them transactions [18] or bursts [19], [64]) before extracting features for the final classification.
+Many application usage inference approaches apply similar pipelines [26], [102], [103] because they need to extract features and classify traffic for multiple times at different phases to derive detailed user behavior information of specific applications.
+The sample pipeline include two different analysis phases, with one for narrowing down the analysis scope and the other for generating fine-grained analysis results.
+More importantly, this pipeline re-assemble traffic flows into sessions (some papers may call them transactions [21] or bursts [22], [104]) before extracting features for the final classification.
 This step is very helpful for digging fine-grained behavior information from the traffic data because the target network behavior or event usually consist of multiple packets or traffic flows.
 Simply analyzing the network traffic flow by flow or packet by packet may not be able to capture the whole picture of the ongoing network events.
-Therefore, session assembly is used to aggregate adjacent, relevant, or similar traffic data into an analysis unit, which is a more representative data structure to present the ongoing network events and makes it possible to infer fine-grained application-layer information.
-Figure 7 illustrates an example of session assembly [63], where flow records are divided into flow points and then aggregated into sessions according to the traffic density.
+Therefore, session assembly is used to aggregate adjacent, relevant, or similar traffic data into an analysis unit, which is a more representative data structure to present the ongoing network events and makes it easier for FGTA approaches to infer fine-grained application-layer information.
+Figure 7 illustrates an example of session assembly [103], where flow records are divided into flow points and then aggregated into sessions according to the traffic density.
 Based on current literature, the following approaches are commonly used for session assembly: